dev-zastai/product-docs/_posts/2024-11-17-Quickly-Start-an-Assessment-Using-GitHub-Codespaces.md

 ![]({{'/assets/img/ZastxCodespace/public.png' | relative_url }})

-In addition, on the right of the "Terminal" tab, there’s a "Ports" tab with a notification bubble saying "1."
+In addition, on the right side of the "Terminal" tab, there’s a "Ports" tab with a notification bubble saying "1."
 Click it, and we will see a network icon next to the address displaying “Open in Browser.”
 Click it to open.

 ![]({{'/assets/img/ZastxCodespace/open-in-browser.png' | relative_url }})